UNICEF to aid for constructing 10,000 latrines for Rohingyas

-DHAKA – In order to avert a major disease outbreak in the Rohingya camps of Cox’s Bazar district and provide quick panacea to the ever increasing sanitation problems, UNICEF and the Ministry of Disaster Management and Relief of the Government of Bangladesh signed a work plan today, reports BSS.
+In order to avert a major disease outbreak in the Rohingya camps of Cox’s Bazar district and provide quick panacea to the ever increasing sanitation problems, UNICEF and the Ministry of Disaster Management and Relief of the Government of Bangladesh signed a work plan today.

 Under the work plan, UNICEF will finance the construction of 10,000 latrines in the Rohingya camps and settlements in the quickest possible time to ward off the threat of large scale water-borne diseases among the refugee and host population, a UNICEF press release said.